CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 The method that starts the SDK is **MAS.start**.
 You can put it anywhere in your app, but we suggest that you call this method as soon as possible (first screen of your app).
 This ensures that the SDK is ready to handle all security and communication with the MAG server.

-Add your authentication method to start the SDK.
+Add your authentication method (from the previous step) to start the SDK.

 ```
 //MAS.Start(Context context, bool shouldUseDefault);